zichenstudio/ChatGPT-Arona/README for English.md

   Look at Cyber ​​Alona, ​​use the electronic masturbator
 </details>

 The other day I saw someone turn GPT into a cat girl.
-Blue Archives was very popular at the time, and I liked Alona very much after I got into it, so I wanted to make a GPT Alona.
+Blue Archive was very popular at the time, and I liked Alona very much after I got into it, so I wanted to make a GPT Alona.

 ## 可爱，改变世界